Self and custom housebuilding

 - You are a British Citizen, a national of an EEA State other than the United Kingdom, or a national of Switzerland

 - You meet the local connection test (for entry to Part 1 only).
-Please view details
+Please view local connection test

 - You meet the financial capability test (for entry to Part 1 only).
-Please view details
+Please view financial capability test

 - You pay a registration fee to the Council of £75/£25 (depending which Part you are eligible for)